-The first Jargon File is an interesting living historical
+The Jargon File

 The section on Internet Terminology also provides references to resources with information about technology and Internet related terms.